What is Acupuncture?

 The patient will usually experience a feeling of soreness, heaviness, numbness and distention.
 The practitioner will simultaneously feel that the needle is tightened.

 The patients may find that in the short term after treatment, the symptoms may in fact get worse before an improvement sets in.
 This is a common feature of acupuncture treatment.

-Our Registered Acupuncturist, Alfred Man, is available at the clinic on Tuesday afternoon & evenings, and Friday evenings.
+Alfred Man is available for an appointment on Tuesday and Friday evenings.